gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### GCP

-The credentials that grant access to the cluster are generated by [google/oauth2](https://pkg.go.dev/golang.org/x/oauth2/google) and have a maximum TTL of 1 hour.
+The credentials that grant access to the cluster are generated by [google/oauth2](https://pkg.go.dev/golang.org/x/oauth2/google) and have a maximum associated TTL of 1 hour.
 After the expiration date, the token can no longer be used to access the cluster and is invalid.

 ## Requirements